young adult Collections and programs

 Collections

 Print Collection: The library has a wide variety of fiction books appropriate for middle and high school youth.
 These include classic authors, popular titles, and a variety of genres.
 The non-fiction titles support homework assignments and general interests.
-We also have the 2022-2023 TRUMAN and GATEWAY Award Nominated books available in the Young Adult section of the library.
+We also have the 2022-2023 TRUMAN and GATEWAY Award-nominated books available in the Young Adult section of the library.
 Missouri School Librarians have nominated these books for students to read and vote for their favorite in March 2022.

 Media Collection: Titles of interest to youth in CD and DVD formats are housed in the general media collection.